Easy Asian-Style Noodle Soups

 Thick, hearty udon or soba noodles make this quick soup substantial, yet it’s not too filling to serve as a first course for an Asian-style meal, like a colorful veggie stir-fry. more→

-Here is a Japanese-style soup inspired by one I sampled in a New York City noodle shop.
-Thick noodles in a hot broth are topped with crisp raw vegetables.
-It’s an unusual but simple presentation, which you can start making literally minutes before you wish to serve it.
-The traditional way to eat this is to “slurp” the noodles with the help of chopsticks, then finish off the remaining soup with a spoon.
-“I believe I once considerably scandalized her by declaring that clear soup was a more important factor in life than a clear conscience.” —Saki more→
+In this Japanese-style soup, udon noodles in a hot broth are topped with crisp raw vegetables, making for an offbeat and pleasing presentation.
+It can be made minutes before you wish to serve it.
+The traditional way to eat this is to “slurp” the noodles with the help of chopsticks, then finish off the remaining soup with a spoon. more→

 Ramen noodles are now readily available, even without the ready-made soup mix, in the Asian foods section of well-stocked supermarkets.
 They are an appealing addition to simple soups. more→